RTICWDT/evaluation-engine-console/README.md

 ### Setup:
 * If you haven't already, check out the Evaluation Engine Web UI project and create the various databases included with the project.

 * Check out this repo and update the App.config file to add your AES256 key and Key64 values, which will be shared between the various applications comprising Evaluation Engine.
-Also update the connection strings to point to the crosswalk database and the WebRServerMessages database.
+Also update the connection strings to point to the crosswalk database.
 In order for tests to work correctly, also update EvaluationEngineConsole.Test.config.

-* This application will need to be installed as a Windows service after being built.
+* This applciation will live on a Windows machine which can connect to the crosswalk database, but not the other databases.
+The Service Broker application will handle communication via the WebRServerMessages database.